Skip to main content

 What is Crisis at Christmas?

-Crisis at Christmas is a campaign that helps us provide warm meals, shelter, support and companionship at Christmas to those experiencing homelessness.
-More than that, the impact of Crisis at Christmas lasts long after Christmas as guests are introduced to Crisis’ year-round training, education and support to leave homelessness behind for good.
+Crisis at Christmas is a charity appeal that helps us provide warm meals, shelter, support and companionship at Christmas to those experiencing homelessness.
+More than that, the impact of Crisis at Christmas lasts long after Christmas as guests are introduced to Crisis’ year-round services.

-We provided hotel accommodation to 451 people who would otherwise have been sleeping rough in London and we supported hundreds more people in insecure accommodation across England, Wales and Scotland, providing warmth, companionship, food, and advice.
+We provided hotel accommodation to more than 600 people, who would otherwise have been sleeping rough in London.
+This support included hot meals, health and wellbeing services such as GPs, opticians and hairdressers, and specialist advice on benefits and housing.
+We also supported thousands more people in insecure accommodation across England, Wales and Scotland, providing warmth, companionship, food and advice.

 Where are the Crisis at Christmas locations in London?